khativibhu/HTMLprojects/README.md

 # Usage
 ### To change the width:
-  Adjust the width attribute in the main <table> tag.
+  Adjust the width attribute in the main '<table>' tag.
 ### To change spacing:
 Increase or decrease the cellpadding value.
 ### To change border: